roelmagdaleno/callout-block/readme.txt

 5. Custom SVG (SVG string and preview).
 You can insert SVG string or from a link.

 == Changelog ==

+= 1.1.0 =

+* This version is only compatible with WP 6.2 or higher.
+* FIX: Flex property missing after update WP 6.2 (#5)

 = 1.0.0 =